A steady-state study of the nonequilibrium properties of SrVO$_3$: Methods

 Each of the orbitals can be in one of the four states \(\alpha\in\mathcal{S}\equiv\{\mathrm{e},\uparrow,\downarrow,\mathrm{d}\}\), where \(\mathrm{e}\) denotes the {\em empty} and \(\mathrm{d}\) the {\em doubly occupied} state.
 A configuration is specified by the tuple of the states of the configuration orbitals,

 where $\alpha_{l} \in \mathcal{S}$.
 For instance, by choosing the target orbital \(m=1\) one has \(C=(2_{\alpha_2}, 3_{\alpha_3}, \dots, N_{\alpha_N})\).

-In MCA, we evaluate the Green's function of the target orbital for each configuration $C$ of the configuration orbitals.
+In MCA, we evaluate the GF of the target orbital for each configuration $C$ of the configuration orbitals.
 To this end, we replace the density operators of the configuration orbitals, \(\hat n_{l\sigma}\) with \(l\in\bar m\), by numbers \(n_{l\sigma}(C)\in\{0,1\}\) determined by the configuration \(C\).
 To define them, we introduce the spin set associated with a state,

 and the corresponding indicator (characteristic) function

 With this replacement, the inter-orbital part of the Hamiltonian~\eqref{eq:H_imp} becomes a single-particle operator, dependent on the configuration \(C\).
 This produces a contribution to the on-site energy of the target orbital \(m\) which becomes